-Option settings affect all sites you work on in NetObjects Fusion.
-You can change settings from any view by choosing Options from the Tools menu.
-Changes take place as soon as you click OK to close the Options dialog.
+Application option settings affect all sites you work on in NetObjects Fusion.
+You can change settings from any view by choosing Options>Application from the Tools menu.
+Changes take place as soon as you click OK to close the Application Options dialog.